 It’s hard for most people to visualize abstract data.
 The tables of information presented at meetings of various sorts provide information that people need, but often people don’t absorb the information because they don’t actually see it.
 The data doesn’t seem to have a connection to the real world.
-Part of the answer it so present the data as charts and graphs—making it easier to visualize the data.
+Part of the answer is to present the data as charts and graphs-making it easier to visualize the data.
+People also use hierarchical clustering analysis to better illustrate the relationship between data points.
+Using a variety of analytical methods can net a better holistic understanding of your data sets.
 Unfortunately, charts and graphs have a certain level of abstractness as well, so they don’t fully perform the task of making the data.
 Fortunately, there are other tools in your arsenal, including maps.
 Creating a pictorial view of the data as it appears in context with the viewer’s surroundings often makes the data come alive.
 This is the reason I wrote “Using the Google Maps API to Add Cool Stuff to Your Applications.”

 You can use the Google API to create data presentations that convey information that is more than the sum of the individual data components.
 The presentation of data as part of a map tells the viewer more than what happened, how much happened, and where it occurred.
 A human viewer can often see patterns that aren’t part of the data by viewing that data on a map.
 The right map can make it possible to understand the data in ways that the data itself doesn’t allow.
 For example, you might determine that most of your business occurs near crowded intersections during the 5:00 rush hour.
 Extending what you have learned might make it possible to optimize store locations so that more people will be able to visit during times of peak sales.